-Welcome and thank you for your interest in Waverley College.
-We are proud of being a school that is unique in Sydney’s Eastern suburbs for its genuinely inclusive community, authentic Catholic education, breadth of opportunities and innovative approach to educating boys.
+Welcome and thank you for your interest in Waverley College, a Catholic school for boys from Years 5 – 12.
+We are proud of being a school that is unique in Sydney’s Eastern Suburbs for its genuinely inclusive community, authentic Catholic education, breadth of opportunities and innovative approach to educating boys.

 "We make learning active, we harness their interests and use technology to support different learning styles."